Banks to fatten wallets as Disney, Comcast compete for Fox

-NEW YORK, June 20 (LPC) - Banks arranging nearly US$36bn of loans to support Walt Disney Co’s sweetened US$71.3bn bid to buy Twenty-First Century Fox Inc’s media assets stand to pocket around US$200m in fees, boosting profits from an increasingly hot market for mergers and acquisitions (M&A).
+NEW YORK (LPC) - Banks arranging nearly $36 billion of loans to support Walt Disney Co’s sweetened $71.3 billion bid to buy Twenty-First Century Fox Inc’s media assets stand to pocket around $200 million in fees, boosting profits from an increasingly hot market for mergers and acquisitions (M&A).

 Lenders have already raked in record fees from M&A deals this year, according to Freeman Consulting Services, and the pace could stay torrid after a federal judge’s seal of approval on June 12 for AT&T Inc’s long-pursued purchase of Time Warner.